 Human Rights and Sexual Assault Policies

-In order to support a healthy campus community, Saint John's School of Theology·Seminary follows the College of Saint Benedict/Saint John's University Joint Human Rights Policy and the Joint Sexual Assault Policy.
+In order to support a healthy campus community, Saint John's School of Theology and Seminary follows the College of Saint Benedict/Saint John's University Joint Human Rights Policy and the Joint Sexual Assault Policy.